 Study Abroad in Thailand!

-Academically challenging and intensely experiential, ISDSI courses are expeditions into the cultures and ecology of Thailand.
-Each course is focused on understanding sustainable development and is designed in collaboration with local communities.
+Academically challenging and intensely experiential, ISDSI programs are expeditions into the cultures and ecology of Thailand.
+Each hands-on course is focused on understanding sustainable development and is designed in collaboration with local communities.

 Integrating both the social and natural sciences, on our courses students may work on an organic farm alongside villagers while learning about agroecosystems, backpack on remote forest trails in the mountains with upland people in order to study indigenous forest management or sea kayak to learn about oceans, reefs and fishing communities.